BetterRTX/.github/README.md

 The apparent brightness of the sky has also decreased, since before BetterRTX luminance from the atmosphere was not sampled when determining exposure value.

 ## Water Parallax Mapping
 The previous water rendering method has been widely considered lackluster by the community, as it relies solely on an animated normal map in order to exhibit the notion of waving water.
-The visual presentation of this effect is hindered even more through the poorly implemened LOD system in place: normal mapping stops applying to the surface of water at a dissapointingly short distance from the camera.
-This lead to water appearing completely static in most camera positions. **BetterRTX** includes several improvements to water directly addressing these issues.
-The height of water is now varied over time through multiple noise samples, and visually displaced through a parallax mapping technique.
+The visual presentation of this effect is hindered even more through the poorly implemented LOD system in place: normal mapping stops applying to the surface of water at a disappointingly short distance from the camera.
+This led to water appearing completely static in most camera positions. **BetterRTX** includes several improvements to water directly addressing these issues.
+The height of water is now varied over time through multiple noise samples and visually displaced through a parallax mapping technique.
 Reflection quality has also been significantly improved through additions to the specular denoiser.
 ```cpp
 float calcWaterSurfaceHeight(float3 stepPos)
 {